Gunther Beyer Award for Best Paper by an Early Career Scholar at a European Population Conference

 - Full, single or duo authored papers by early career scholars who (both) have no more than 5 years of experience since completion of their PhD at the time of the European Population Conference may be nominated for this award.

 - The full paper must be submitted to EAPS at least two months before a European Population Conference.
-The next European Population Conference is EPC 2020 which will convene in Padova, Italy, 24-27 June 2020.
-This means that the current deadline for this Award is 1 April 2020!
+Because the European Population Conference 2020 had to be cancelled due to the corona pandemic, the deadline for this Award has been extended to 1 July 2020!

 - Nominations should include the curriculum vitae of the author(s).